Tom5521/CmdRunTools/README.md

-# Unix Library
+# CmdRunTools

-The Unix library provides a set of functions for executing commands on Unix and Unix-like systems.
-It allows you to run both regular commands and superuser (sudo) commands.
+This is a library to execute shell commands (or not) in golang, in unix-like systems using bash or whatever you want and in windows systems, using powershell and cmd.

 ## Doc
-Please read the documentation [here](https://pkg.go.dev/github.com/Tom5521/CmdRunTools/command)
+Please read the documentation at [here](https://pkg.go.dev/github.com/Tom5521/CmdRunTools/command)